How to Choose the Best Baby Formula Series:

-Baby formula is our best attempt at a breast milk substitute… but falls short
+Baby Formula is our best attempt at a breast milk subsitute … but falls short

 Breast milk is pretty darn cool

 Breast milk is just the best!
 It is full of the perfect amounts and types of fat, protein, and carbohydrates for a growing baby.
 Breast milk also contains all kinds of other non-nutrient compounds that protect baby and help him develop.
 These include hormones, antibodies, probiotics (healthy good bacteria), and prebiotics (food for those healthy bacteria), just to name a few!
 There is still so much we don’t understand about exactly how breast milk does such an amazing job protecting baby.
 In fact, researchers (such as myself!) have built entire careers studying human breast milk.

 But this series is about formula.
 I could go on-and-on about breast milk but will cut myself off.
 If you want to read a great summary of the benefits of breast milk, the American Academy of Pediatrics has a great article (1).
 While breast milk is the optimal choice, many parents can’t, or choose not to breastfeed.

 How you nourish your baby has no impact on your value as a parent.

 Once parents make the choice to use baby formula, they should be able to feel confident picking out a formula that fits their family’s needs.

 The point I want to make here is that baby formula is our best attempt at creating a human breast milk substitute… which is kind of an impossible task.
 Here’s why: